-You can switch this off in the Style Editor settings.
+You can switch autocomplete off in the Style Editor settings.

 Creating and importing style sheets

 You can create a new style sheet by clicking the New button in the toolbar.
-Then you can just start entering CSS into the new editor and watch as the new styles apply in real time just like changes to the other sheets.
+Then you can just start entering CSS into the new editor and watch as the new styles are applied in real time just like changes to the other sheets.